 The LSC Technology Initiative Grant (TIG) program awards special funding to existing LSC grantees to support creative and innovative uses of technology and enhance the grantee's technical capacity.
 TIG funding improves legal services delivery to the low-income population and to increase access by low-income persons to high quality legal services, to the judicial system, and to legal information.

 Since 2000, when Congress first appropriated special funds for the Technology Initiative Grants program, LSC has been a leader in the development and use of technology to help meet the legal needs of low-income Americans.

 TIG funding has provided LSC with a remarkable opportunity to explore new ways to serve eligible persons, to help build legal aid programs' capacities, and to support the efforts of pro bono attorneys.
 These projects use a broad range of technologies -- including mobile, cloud computing, data analysis, and automated document assembly -- to make the delivery of legal services in the United States more efficient and effective.

 The key goals of the TIG program are to encourage grantees to use technology in innovative ways.
 Please visit the "TIG Program Description" page to learn more about each grant program in detail.

-The key goals of the TIG program are to encourage grantees to use technology in innovative ways.
-Please visit the "How to Apply for a Technology Initiative Grant" page to learn more about each grant program in detail.
+The TIG Program awards funding to support creative and innovative uses of technology in legal services.
+Please visit the "How to Apply for a Technology Initiative Grant" page to learn more about the application process.

-The key goals of the TIG program are to encourage grantees to use technology in innovative ways.
+The TIG Program has funded a range of successful technology projects that enhance access to justice.
 Please visit the "Past TIG Awards" page to learn more about previous Technology Initiative Grants.

 Grants awarded through the Technology Initiative Grant (TIG) program require recipients to report and request payments as they complete work on their projects.
 Generally, reporting and payment periods are every six months.